 - 1. Become familiar with the use and application of the WEPP model - 2.
 Run simulations in WEPP and show proficiency in changing settings, changing a management template, saving and opening files, etc. - 3.
-Use the WEPP model to estimate the impacts of implementing conservation practices on soil
+Use the WEPP model to estimate the impacts of implementing conservation practices on soil erosion

-erosion

-Materials

-Materials required to complete this laboratory activity include the following: Soil cover and slope data from Soil Health Assessment Part I: Soil Cover, Slope, and Residue Breakdown Information about the crop rotation for your study site
+Materials required to complete this laboratory activity include the following:

+- Soil cover and slope data from Soil Health Assessment Part I: Soil Cover, Slope, and Residue Breakdown - Information about the crop rotation for your study site

-The Water Erosion Prediction Project (WEPP) model was developed by the USDA Agriculture Research Service (ARS) and Natural Resources Conservation Service (NRCS) along with university researchers to predict soil erosion on individual slopes and small watersheds.
+The Water Erosion Prediction Project (WEPP) model was developed by the USDA Agriculture Research Service (ARS) and Natural Resources Conservation Service (NRCS) to predict soil erosion on individual slopes and small watersheds.
 The newest iteration of WEPP has or will replace RUSLE2 for soil erosion modeling.
-To gain a further understanding of how the model operates, read the draft of the Water Erosion Prediction Project (WEPP) Web-Based NRCS User Guide available through a link at the top of the help menu within the WEPP web interface.
+To gain a further understanding of how the model operates, read the draft of the Water Erosion Prediction Project (WEPP) Web-Based NRCS User Guide provided via Canvas.